-Is Stash legit?
-Yes.
-From your investments to your cash, you can feel confident in the security of your money on Stash.
+Stash is 100 percent legit.
+From investments made to cash set aside, you can feel confident in the security of your money.

 While such registration does not imply a certain level of skill, it does require us to follow federal regulations that protect you, the investor.
 By law, we must provide investment advice that is in the best interest of our client.

 Stash is on a mission to empower everyday Americans to build wealth.
 We believe every financial decision can be an investment in your future—that’s why our tools and products are designed to help people achieve greater financial freedom.

 Unlike a lot of other financial companies, we’re here to help build healthy financial habits, hit money goals, and remove long-standing barriers to building wealth.